aaronseth-a/note-jotter/README.md

 I wanted to make a working tool for making simple notes that would help keep track of ideas.
 While making it I had to learn about reading from a file in a way that allowed for data to be moved around while following CRUD models.
 I don't think it stands out in any specific way except that not only can you make notes with it.
 It can also delete them.

 ## INSTALLATION
 The application does not need installing.
-It can be used at the following link: <a href="https://aaronseth-a.github.io/note-jotter/">https://aaronseth-a.github.io/note-jotter/</a>
+It can be used at the following link: [https://aaronseth-a.github.io/note-jotter/](https://note-jotter-50f402900ae7.herokuapp.com)

 ## USAGE
 You can enter a note title and description and save it.
 All saved notes will appear in a list to the left.
 If you click on a saved note it can be read.
 All notes can be cleared by deleting them individually.